Electrical safety outdoors

 Although electricity makes gardening much easier, wet conditions and contact with the ground means that the risk of injury or death from electric shock is much greater than the risk from using electrical equipment indoors.

-By following simple safety rules every time you work in a garden, you can easily avoid a serious accident.
+By following our simple safety rules every time you work in the garden, you can easily avoid a serious accident.

 Fit RCDs (Residual Current Devices)